 Jean Paul Hevin (2) vs Hugo & Victor (7)

-Set back in a little haven off Rue St Honore, Jean Paul Hevin is one of my must stops in Paris.
+Set back in a little haven off Rue St Honore, Jean Paul Hevin is one of my must-stops in Paris.
 The siren song of their sinfully decadent chocolate tart is too much for me to resist, and I wouldn’t dare deny myself the pleasure even if I could.
-I get a little carried away, leaving with salted caramel, creme brule, praline, chocolate mango, and chocolate grapefruit macarons…. and a chocolate tart.
-I pop into Hugo & Victor, select lemon, salted butter caramel, prailine and pistachio macarons, and with that, it’s time for the next tasting match.Hugo & Victor jumped to an early lead with their lemon overpowering the chocolate grapefruit (pamplemousse) to earn solid points.
-After that, the Jean Paul Hevin macarons gained momentum with the chocolate mango (mangue), salted caramel and moved into the lead.
+I get a little carried away, leaving with salted caramel, crème brûlée, praline, chocolate mango, and chocolate grapefruit macarons…. and a chocolate tart.
+I pop into Hugo & Victor, select lemon, salted butter caramel, prailine, and pistachio macarons, and with that, it’s time for the next tasting match.Hugo & Victor jumped to an early lead with their lemon overpowering the chocolate grapefruit (pamplemousse) to earn solid points.
+Jean Paul Hevin macarons gained momentum with their chocolate mango (mangue) and salted caramel selections, moving into the lead.
 Hugo & Victor’s macarons put up a solid effort overall, but they were no match for Jean Paul Hevin’s crème brûlée macaron and its creamy, caramelized vanilla biscuit with milk chocolate and smooth caramel center.
 I did my best to put my penchant for JPH aside, but much like the chocolate tart, their macarons speak to my soul.
 Winner: Jean Paul Hevin

 Carette (3) vs Michel Cluziel (6)